 Klamath County District Attorney Rob Patridge has been appointed chairman of the Oregon Liquor Control Commission.

-This is the third time Kitzhaber has appointed the former Republican legislator to a position in less than a year.
+This is the third time Kitzhaber has appointed the ex-Republican legislator to a position in less than a year.

-He put Patridge on the board in October, then chose him for the district attorney job in April.
+He put Patridge on the OLCC board in October, then chose him for the Klamath County district attorney job in April.